-When your account is overdrawn,1 24-Hour Grace[®] gives you more time to make a deposit to bring your account positive and avoid Overdraft Fees.
+When your account is overdrawn, 124-Hour Grace® gives you more time to make a deposit and avoid Overdraft Fees.
 The questions below explain more about when you need to make the deposit and how much the deposit needs to be.
-Remember, 24-Hour Grace[®] gives you time to act.
-It isn't automatic.
+Remember, 24-Hour Grace® gives you time to act.
 You have to make the right deposit on time.
 Please look at the rest of the questions below to learn how.